goloshubov/fconfig/README.md

 #### 3. Extending standard approach by manual overriding
 For example by using include_vars with name option + set_fact with it.
-Pros: The same soure var names.
+Pros: The same soure vars names.
-Cons: Custom vars sources.
+Cons: Custom source vars location.
 Extra tasks required.

 #### 4. different var names
 To merge diffrent lists one could use additionall tasks or merge them using for example the community.general.lists_union filter.
 It's my current implementation.